 - Your toddler starts taking an interest in other’s toilet habits.
 They will want to go with you to the toilet, see what you are doing.

 - They will express an interest in wearing underpants.

-- A physical sign is that their bowel movements are predictable.
+- Their bowel movements are predictable.